Institute for Statecraft: Integrity Initiative

 The Integrity Initiative is a project of the Institute for Statecraft with a stated mission of defending democracy from disinformation, in particular from Russia, as well as China and extremist groups such as the Islamic State of Iraq and the Levant (ISIL).
+To achieve this, expert groups were formed, primarily to analyse and discuss the problem of Russian disinformation.

 Hacking

 In late 2018, Russian media said that the international hacktivist group Anonymous released documents about the Integrity Initiative, that purported to show the programme was part of a disinformation project to interfere in other countries.
 The hacked documents were posted in four batches on the website of a hacktivist collective called CyberGuerrilla.
 RT said that the Integrity Initiative was using journalists to incite anti-Russian sentiment.
 The Foreign and Commonwealth Office (FCO) blamed Russia for the release of documents, which it said were "intended to confuse audiences and discredit an organisation which is working independently to tackle the threat of disinformation".
 Westminster sources said it was highly likely the attack was carried out by the GRU, possibly as revenge for Britain implicating the agency in the poisoning of Sergei and Yulia Skripal earlier in 2018.
 The documents were released in at least six dumps from November onwards.
 The FCO said the stolen documents included names of Foreign Office-funded projects and lists of friendly journalists.
 The GCHQ National Cyber Security Centre launched an inquiry into possible computer security breaches at the Institute for Statecraft.
 Insider.com later concluded that "The hack was probably by the Russians."
 The institute then accused Russian media of using information collected from the hack to publish conspiracy theories about the institute.
+In 2023, the Foreign, Commonwealth & Development Office (FCDO) stated that Russian Federal Security Service (FSB) had been identified as being involved in the 2018 hacking of the institute.
+In December 2021, the account of Christopher Donnelly was targeted by FSB, with documents subsequently leaked.